benbalter/benbalter.github.com/_posts/2010-09-13-new-media-flak-megaphone-vs-cocktail-party.md

   - twitter
 post_format: [ ]
 ---
 A recent [back][1] and [forth][2] in the opinion pages of GW's paper of note brought to light an emerging divide in publicists' approaches to social media.
-One the one hand, GW's primary Twitter account, @GWTweets, casts the University in a stoic, buttoned-up light, with little, if any interactions with members of the rather active online community (*e.g.*, mentions, @replies, or ReTweets).  @GWToday on the other hand, the *de facto *hub of the campus's Twitter scene, and arguably a [significant presence in higher education's social media world][3], has historically taken a more cavalier approach to serving as the University's digital face.
+One the one hand, GW's primary Twitter account, &#64;GWTweets, casts the University in a stoic, buttoned-up light, with little, if any interactions with members of the rather active online community (*e.g.*, mentions, &#64;replies, or ReTweets).  &#64;GWToday on the other hand, the *de facto *hub of the campus's Twitter scene, and arguably a [significant presence in higher education's social media world][3], has historically taken a more cavalier approach to serving as the University's digital face.
 But which approach is "best"?

 ![Woman using a megaphone to yell at a man][4]